simul/simul.github.io/ref/simul/clouds/CloudKeyframe.md

 Fields
 ---

+**cloudiness**  < The edge between zero and one.
+Small numbers give a sharp edge to the region.

 **distribution_base_layer**  < The density of the cloud layer at this time.

 **distribution_transition**  < Start of the transition from the cloud base to the upper cloud (0 to 1)